Anyon dispersion from non-uniform magnetic field on the sphere

+An alternative approach is to consider a non-uniform magnetic field, which can break CMTS without inducing single-particle dispersion.
+In fact, recent works have shown that the flat Chern bands emerging in moir\'e systems can, under certain idealized assumptions, be mapped exactly to the lowest Landau level (LLL) of a Dirac particle in a non-uniform magnetic field \cite{tarnopolskyOriginMagicAngles2019, ledwith2020fractional, Wang_2021, morales-duran2024magic, TMDAharonocCasher, dong2023composite}.
+Such bands, dubbed ideal or Aharonov-Casher bands \cite{tarnopolskyOriginMagicAngles2019,ledwithFractionalChernInsulator2020a,meraEngineeringGeometricallyFlat2021,meraKahlerGeometryChern2021,Wang_2021,ledwith2022family, ledwith_vortexability_2023, aharonov1979ground, TMDAharonocCasher}, share the same holomorphic structure of the LLL, which ensures the realization of FCI states for sufficiently short-range interactions \cite{ledwith2020fractional, Wang_2021, ledwith2023vortexabilitya}.
+On the other hand, they feature non-uniform real-space charge distribution and momentum-space quantum geometry due to the absence of CMTS.

-Non-uniform quantum geometry or magnetic field can induce anyon dispersion in the following way.
+Non-uniform quantum geometry can induce anyon dispersion in the following way.
 Consider the wavefunction of anyon localized at location $\xi$.
 Since we are setting the kinetic energy to zero, the energy of this anyon is determined by interactions alone.
 Non-uniformity of quantum geometry implies the effective interaction felt by the anyon is spatially dependent, resulting in an effective potential $V[\xi]$ for anyons.
-The latter leads to anyon dispersion, even in the absence of any single-particle kinetic energy.
+Since anyons feel a background magnetic field, the two components of the position operator do not commute, i.e. the $y$-coordinate acts as the momentum conjugate to $x$.
+As a result, a pure potential energy term generates a kinetic energy, leading to anyon dispersion.

 In this work, we provide an explicit demonstration of this mechanism by studying anyon dispersion \emph{on the sphere} in the presence of a non-uniform magnetic field.
-The spherical geometry~\cite{Haldane_1983} allows us to construct anyon wavefunctions without the subtleties arising from topological ground state degeneracy, making the analysis more transparent than that on a torus.
+One of the main advantages of spherical geometry is its simplicity~\cite{Haldane_1983} which will enable us to compute anyon dispersion analytically under some assumptions.
+To understand how the dispersion on the sphere is related to the standard band case (torus), note that the analog of CMTS on the sphere is SU(2) rotation symmetry.
+On the torus, CMTS is broken by introducing a periodic magnetic field whose unit cell contains $2\pi$ flux.
+This ensures momentum remains a good quantum number.
+Analogously, we break SU(2) on the sphere by introducing a non-uniform magnetic field which only depends on the azimuthal angle, leaving an unbroken U(1) symmetry generated by $L_z$.
+This enables us to label states using $L_z$ eigenvalues.

 We numerically show that the anyon energies depend on angular momentum, corresponding to anyons that move around the $z$ axis.
 Remarkably, we find a choice for non-uniform magnetic field which enables us to compute the anyon dispersion from the knowledge of two-body functions \textit{in the uniform field}.
 This allows us to develop an analytic understanding of the anyon energetics, leading to an analytic formula for the anyon dispersion in the thermodynamic limit.
 Our work therefore serves as a concrete demonstration that interaction alone can generate nonzero anyon dispersion in the presence of non-uniform magnetic field or quantum geometry.
 We anticipate that, while the physics of our setup is likely distinct from that of periodically modulated magnetic field, relevant to ideal flat bands, the energetic origin for the dispersion in the two setups is the same.